 What is Zen?

 The word "Zen" has come to mean many things.
 Sometimes it is used to suggest something is cool, "chill."
 Other times it means a non sequitur, something happens that is incongruous with everything else that's happening.
-Nothing wrong with these usages.
+There is nothing wrong with these usages.
+However...

-But Zen is actually a spiritual tradition that birthed in Tang Dynasty China, that fruitful era between the seventh and tenth centuries.
+Zen is actually a spiritual tradition that birthed in Tang Dynasty China, that fruitful era between the seventh and tenth centuries of our common era.
 It has grown and traveled to Korea, and Vietnam, and Japan.
-And now it has begun to take root in the West.
+And now Zen has begun to take root in the West.
 And, that Zen, the spiritual tradition can be defined this way:

 Zen is a tradition of understanding and practice, held together over time by lineage.